GVVaibhavi6/Mimica/README.md

 # Mimica: A Friendly Chatbot Game
-Mimica is an app where you can have conversations with AI characters who have their own feelings.
+Mimica; where you can have conversations with AI characters who have their own feelings.
 It is built using Python and Streamlit to make talking with AI feel more humanlike.
-You can talk to characters who are sad, angry, or anxious, and your goal is to help them feel better by being a good friend.
+You can talk to characters who are sad, angry, or anxious, etc. and your goal is to help them feel better by being a good friend.
 There's a happiness meter that shows you how you're doing, which makes each chat feel like a small, fun game about empathy.

 ## What It Can Do
 Five Different AI Characters: You can talk to five unique characters, each with their own personality and story.